Phone connector (audio): Unbalanced audio

-Phone connectors with three conductors are also commonly used as unbalanced audio patch points (or insert points, or simply inserts), with the output on many mixers found on the tip (left channel) and the input on the ring (right channel).
-This is often expressed as "tip send, ring return".
-Other mixers have unbalanced insert points with "ring send, tip return".
-One advantage of this system is that the switch contact within the panel socket, originally designed for other purposes, can be used to close the circuit when the patch point is not in use.
-An advantage of the tip send patch point is that if it is used as an output only, a 2-conductor mono phone plug correctly grounds the input.
-In the same fashion, use of a "tip return" insert style allows a mono phone plug to bring an unbalanced signal directly into the circuit, though in this case the output must be robust enough to withstand being grounded.
-Combining send and return functions via single 1/4 in TRS connectors in this way is seen in very many professional and semi-professional audio mixing desks, because it halves the space needed for insert jack fields which would otherwise need two jacks, one for send and one for return.
-The tradeoff is that unbalanced signals are more prone to buzz, hum and outside interference.
+Phone connectors with three conductors are also commonly used as unbalanced audio patch points (or insert points, or simply inserts), with the output on many mixers found on the tip and the input on the ring.
+This is often expressed as tip send, ring return.
+Older mixers and some outboard gear have unbalanced insert points with ring send, tip return.

+In many implementations, the switch contact within the panel socket is used to close the circuit between send and return when the patch point has no plug inserted.
+Combining send and return functions via single 1/4 in TRS connectors halves the space needed for insert jack fields which would otherwise require two jacks, one for send and one for return.

 In some three-conductor TRS phone inserts, the concept is extended by using specially designed phone jacks that will accept a mono phone plug partly inserted to the first click and will then connect the tip to the signal path without breaking it.
-Most standard phone connectors can also be used in this way with varying success, but neither the switch contact nor the tip contact can be relied upon unless the internal contacts have been designed with extra strength for holding the plug tip in place.
-Even with stronger contacts, an accidental mechanical movement of the inserted plug can interrupt signal within the circuit.
-For maximum reliability, any usage involving first click or half-click positions will instead rewire the plug to short tip and ring together and then insert this modified plug all the way into the jack.

-The TRS tip return, ring send unbalanced insert configuration is mostly found on older mixers.
-This allowed for the insert jack to serve as a standard-wired mono line input that would bypass the mic preamp.
-However tip send has become the generally accepted standard for mixer inserts since the early-to-mid 1990s.
-The TRS ring send configuration is still found on some compressor sidechain input jacks such as the dbx 166XL.
+Standard TRS connectors may also be used in this way with varying success.

-In some very compact equipment, 3.5 mm TRS phone connectors are used as patch points.
+In some very compact equipment including modular synthesizers, 3.5 mm TS phone connectors are used for patch points.

-Some sound recording devices use a three-conductor phone connector as a mono microphone input, using the tip as the signal path and the ring to connect a standby switch on the microphone.